thewtex/thesis/strain_estimation/strain_estimation.rst

 specifies a hyperboloid of one sheet, and if two of the principal strains are negative, then the quadric surface is a hyperboloid of two sheets [Roe1993]_.
-Unfortunately, hyperboloids are not closed surfaces, and it is difficult to represent object as a glyph.
+Unfortunately, hyperboloids are not closed surfaces, and it is difficult to visualize it as a glyph.
 Therefore, the strain is represented as a ellipse or ellipsoid where the lengths of the principal axes are the absolute value of the principal strains, and the orientation of the ellipse is specified by the principal directions.
 An interpretation of the ellipse is therefore the